sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/linear_algebra/lseq.md

 **Theorem**: Row-equivalent linear systems have the same set of solutions (Obviously as each of these operations when applied to equations doesn't change the soln set).

-A linear system is called overdetermined if it has more equations than unknowns, determined if $m = n$, and underdetermined if it has fewer equations than unknowns.

-Furthermore, a system is called consistent if it has at least one solution (thus, one solution or infinitely many solutions), but inconsistent if it has no solutions at all.
+A system is called consistent if it has at least one solution (thus, one solution or infinitely many solutions), but inconsistent if it has no solutions at all.

 ## Row Echelon Form